steveinit/TRACER-framework/README.md

 ## Overview

-TRACER is a network path analysis tool designed for cybersecurity professionals conducting incident response and forensic investigations.
-It helps map network traffic paths from source to destination, documenting all network appliances and their configurations along the way.
+TRACER PAL is a network path analysis tool designed for cybersecurity professionals conducting incident response and forensic investigations.
+It helps map/trace network traffic paths from source to destination (or offender to victim), documenting all network appliances and their configurations along the way.
+TRACER PAL should also be used alongside vulnerability assessments and offensive security operations to empower security practitioners with proactive intelligence.

 **Key Features:**
 - **Dual Interface**: Command-line tool and REST API